QTIM-Lab/MedICI/Docker_Submissions/README.md

 # MedICI Docker Submission Template

 ## Dockerfile
-* This is a sample Dockerfile to show how you could built this submission image.
+* This is a the Dockerfile to show how you could built this submission image.
 * It is based on pytorch but tensorflow is acceptable and so is any deep learning package or library.

 ```bash